ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Splitting between train, validation and test set can be done in several ways.
 This allows for a few possible input data scenarios:

-- one single CSV file is provided (`-data_csv`).
-In this case if the csv contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
+- one single UTF-8 encoded CSV file is provided (`-data_csv`).
+In this case if the CSV contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
 If you want to ignore the split column and perform a random split, use a `force_split` argument in the model definition.
 In the case when there is no split column, a random `70-20-10` split will be performed.
 You can set the percentages and specify if you want stratified sampling in the model definition preprocessing section.

-- you can provide separate train, validation and test CSVs (`--data_train_csv`, `--data_validation_csv`, `--data_test_csv`).
+- you can provide separate UTF-8 encoded train, validation and test CSVs (`--data_train_csv`, `--data_validation_csv`, `--data_test_csv`).

 - the HDF5 and JSON file indications specified in the case of a single CSV file apply also in the multiple files case (`--data_train_hdf5`, `--data_validation_hdf5`, `--data_test_hdf5`), with the only difference that you need to specify only one JSON file (`--metadata_json`) instead of three.
 The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a a certain amount of epochs.